bheisler/criterion.rs/book/src/user_guide/external_programs.md

         iters = int(line.strip())
 ```

 Next, our harness reads a line from stdin and parses it into an integer.
 Starting an external process is slow, and it would mess with our measurements if we had to do so for each iteration of the benchmark.
 Besides which, it would obscure the results (since we're probably more interested in the performance of the function without the process-creation overhead).
-Therefore, Criterion-rs starts the process once per input value or benchmark and sends the iteration counts to the external program on stdin.
+Therefore, Criterion.rs starts the process once per input value or benchmark and sends the iteration counts to the external program on stdin.
 Your external benchmark harness must read and parse this iteration count and call the benchmarked function the appropriate number of times.

 ### Setup